vega/altair/doc/faq.rst

-The data is now stored in a separate CSV file rather than embedded in the notebook or web page, leading to much smaller plot specifications.
+The data is now stored in a separate CSV file rather than embedded in the notebook or web page, leading to much more compact plot specifications.

-The disadvantage, of course, is a loss of portability: if the notebook is ever moved, the data file must accompany it.
+The disadvantage, of course, is a loss of portability: if the notebook is ever moved, the data file must accompany it or the plot may not display.

+In the future, we hope to add a third option for the notebook: adding an option to rendering and embedd only the png or svg image.
+This feature will require an update to Altair's dependencies, which currently implement the notebook rendering of Altair plots.

 .. _Altair-faq-recipes: